A man’s home is his castle, and while a moat around it might require a permit, a swath of green, however, does not.

 Overseeding is the process of planting grass seed without tearing up the turf or soil first.

-This is an efficient way of filling in bare spots and improving the density in an existing turf.
+This is an efficient way of filling in bare spots and improving the density of an existing turf.

 Those lawns that look withered or need an unusual amount of water and fertilizer to grow are excellent candidates for overseeding.